payfazz/go-handler/README.md

     ...

-    return defresponse.Text(200, "some error 1") // we can't forget this, because it'll be compile error if there is no `return`
+    return defresponse.Text(200, "some data") // we can't forget this, because it'll be compile error if there is no `return` }
-}
 ```